libp2p/libp2p/ISSUE-LABELLING.md

 ### Size (`size/`)

 > Estimates the amount of work.
 This axis is distinct to the complexity, e.g.
 > something can be easy but require a lot of work, or vice versa.
-Use

 Values and calibration guidance: